– Are there puppies available for adoption?

 This record is to help you plan out your puppy’s vaccination schedule with your veterinarian.
 You should bring it to the first visit to ensure all necessary vaccinations are given at the right time.

 It’s important to note that the puppies we care for cannot receive the rabies vaccination when they’re too young.
-We at Cucciolini Labradoodles recommend scheduling an appointment for their well-being and safety when they reach 16 weeks.
+We at Cucciolini Doodles recommend scheduling an appointment for their well-being and safety when they reach 16 weeks.

-Our commitment to adoptive families does not end once they bring their Labradoodle home.
 We provide continuous assistance throughout their Labradoodle’s life—whether related to feeding, training, or health issues.
 We also love to keep in touch with our precious puppy families and appreciate any photos and updates they send us!
 As breeders, we understand that our role doesn’t end at the time of puppy handover.
 We are committed to providing you with continued support for the lifetime of your Labradoodle.

 It’s unacceptable and strictly forbidden to duplicate or reproduce any portion of this website, including artwork or images, for public consumption.

-© 2024 Labradoodles by Cucciolini | All Rights Reserved | Privacy | Terms & Conditions | Sitemap
+© 2025 Cucciolini Doodles | All Rights Reserved | Privacy | Terms & Conditions | Disclaimer | Sitemap